Wikiand/fileguard/README.md

 * Integrity status monitoring
 * Automated security testing

+🚧 Still in Development

+File Guard is currently under active development.

+The core file monitoring and integrity functionality is being developed and tested incrementally.
+Some features described in the roadmap are planned future improvements and are not yet implemented.

+Current development is focused on:

+* Core file and directory monitoring
+* File creation, modification, and deletion detection
+* SHA-256 integrity verification
+* Security event logging
+* Automated testing
+* Improving reliability and error handling

+🔮 Future Development

+Planned improvements include:

+* Real-time security alerts
+* Persistent event storage
+* REST API
+* Web dashboard
+* User authentication and authorization
+* Advanced threat detection
+* Docker deployment
+* Cloud integration
+* AI-assisted security event analysis

+This project is evolving.
+Features, architecture, and implementation details may change as development continues.

 ## Future Development

 The current CLI version provides the core integrity-monitoring engine.